The basics of ID verification

 But perhaps the question we should be asking is... what is effective digital identity verification?
 How do we use digital identity verification services to get reliable results?

-They key is to consider all components when verifying identity.
-Find out why a remote document-first approach produces reliable results here.
+The key is to consider all components when verifying identity.
+Find out why a remote document-first approach produces reliable results on our identity verification page.